BPC-157

 These pathway interactions have been characterized primarily in rodent models and cell culture systems.
 Translation to human biology has not been established.

-Key preclinical findings with published concentration ranges:
+Key preclinical findings from published peer-reviewed literature:

 Form: Lyophilized powder, 5mg per vial